frankhjung/article-quickcheck/quickcheck.md

 [Hughes](https://en.wikipedia.org/wiki/John_Hughes_(computer_scientist)) called,
-[QuickCheck: A Lightweight Tool for Random Testing of Haskell Programs](https://www.researchgate.net/publication/2449938_QuickCheck_A_Lightweight_Tool_for_Random_Testing_of_Haskell_Programs), provided a whole new toolkit to run tests with randomised values.
+[QuickCheck: A Lightweight Tool for Random Testing of Haskell Programs](https://www.researchgate.net/publication/2449938_QuickCheck_A_Lightweight_Tool_for_Random_Testing_of_Haskell_Programs), provided a whole new tool kit to run tests with randomised values.
 Their paper was written for the functional programming language, [Haskell](https://www.haskell.org/), but it quickly inspired a suite of property based testing tools in many other languages.
 A useful list of current